sahib/misc/debugging/slides.typ

   ]
 ]

-// * Additional thoughts:
-//
+#slide[
+  #comment(
+    ```md
-//   * Debuggers can be useful, but if you require them you probably have created a complexity beast.
+    * Debuggers can be useful, but if you require them you probably have created a complexity beast.
 Debuggers are not good in finding race conditions and timing issues.
-//   * Debuggers have some many restrictions: No timing issues, hard to do in embedded, containers and often slower than good ol' debugging for me.
+    * Debuggers have some many restrictions: No timing issues, hard to do in embedded, containers and often slower than good ol' debugging for me.
-//   * printf debug is surprisingly effective if done right, as it turns out.
-//   * Ask for help.
-Rubber Duck programming is a thing and so is Rubber Duck Debugging.
-//   * System wide debugging: perf / eBFF
-//   * Learn strace
-//   * coverage density: How often is a piece of code ran?
-//   * Don't always trust reports -> Eliminate conflicting statements.
-//   * Distinguish between symptoms and causes.
+    ```
+  )

+  #align(center)[
+    #set text(size: 30pt)
+    *Software Extras*
+  ]

+  - Debuggers aren't that great.
+  - printf() will always be useful, if done right.
+  - Learn tools like strace, pprof, diff, perf ...
+  - Telemetry is great to find the needle in the haystack.
+]

 // Done:
 //   * Add Quality Debugging Tools to your application - builtin!